Geothermal energy: History

 Hot springs have been used for bathing since at least Paleolithic times.
 The oldest known spa is at the site of the Huaqing Chi palace.
 In the first century CE, Romans conquered Aquae Sulis, now Bath, Somerset, England, and used the hot springs there to supply public baths and underfloor heating.
 The admission fees for these baths probably represent the first commercial use of geothermal energy.
 The world's oldest geothermal district heating system, in Chaudes-Aigues, France, has been operating since the 15th century.
 The earliest industrial exploitation began in 1827 with the use of geyser steam to extract boric acid from volcanic mud in Larderello, Italy.

 In 1892, the US's first district heating system in Boise, Idaho was powered by geothermal energy.
-It was copied in Klamath Falls, Oregon, in 1900.
+It was copied in Klamath Falls, Oregon in 1900.
 The world's first known building to utilize geothermal energy as its primary heat source was the Hot Lake Hotel in Union County, Oregon, beginning in 1907.
 A geothermal well was used to heat greenhouses in Boise in 1926, and geysers were used to heat greenhouses in Iceland and Tuscany at about the same time.
 Charles Lieb developed the first downhole heat exchanger in 1930 to heat his house.
 Geyser steam and water began heating homes in Iceland in 1943.

 Global geothermal electric capacity.
-Upper red line is installed capacity; lower green line is realized production.
+Upper red line is installed capacity; The lower green line is realized production.

 In the 20th century, geothermal energy came into use as a generating source.
 Prince Piero Ginori Conti tested the first geothermal power generator on 4 July 1904, at the Larderello steam field.
 It successfully lit four light bulbs.
 In 1911, the world's first commercial geothermal power plant was built there.
 It was the only industrial producer of geothermal power until New Zealand built a plant in 1958.
 In 2012, it produced some 594 megawatts.

 In 1960, Pacific Gas and Electric began operation of the first US geothermal power plant at The Geysers in California.
 The original turbine lasted for more than 30 years and produced 11 MW net power.

-An organic fluid based binary cycle power station was first demonstrated in 1967 in the USSR and later introduced to the US in 1981.
-This technology allows the use of temperature resources as low as 81 °C. In 2006, a binary cycle plant in Chena Hot Springs, Alaska, came on-line, producing electricity from a record low temperature of 57 C.
+An organic fluid-based binary cycle power station was first demonstrated in 1967 in the USSR and later introduced to the US in 1981..
+This technology allows the use of temperature resources as low as 81 C. In 2006, a binary cycle plant in Chena Hot Springs, Alaska came online, producing electricity from a record low temperature of 57 C.